assistivetool/AssistiveCam/README.md

 ## List of commands

-To see an up-to-date list of example commands, check out [the defaults & config file!](src/config.js)
+To see an up-to-date list of commands, check out [the documentation!](COMMANDS.md)